GoogleCloudPlatform/spanner-migration-tool/docs/cli/data.md

 ## REQUIRED FLAGS

      --session=SESSION
         Specifies the file that you restore session state from.
+This file can be generaed using the [schma](schema.md) sub command.

      --source=SOURCE
         Flag for specifying source database (e.g., PostgreSQL, MySQL,